Barnbow: ROF Leeds

 In the Second World War, the factory became ROF Leeds, and postwar manufactured the Centurion tank.

 Monuments

 In 1925 the Five Sisters window at York Minster was rededicated to the 1,513 women who died in the line of service during the First World War, including the women who died at Barnbow.

 In October 2016, the site of Barnbow Munitions Factory was listed as a scheduled monument.

 There are two memorials to those killed, each listing all the names.
 In Manston Park is a stone with a plaque.
 On Cross Gates Road, by the roundabout at the Ring Road are 3 small stones with a simple inscription.
 Around them on the ground are metal tiles, each bearing the name of one of the women.

-In February 2025, a blue plaque was unveiled in Pontefract commemorating Barnbow munitions worker Mary Lucy Turner who died of TNT poisoning.
+In February 2025, a blue plaque was unveiled in Pontefract Town Hall commemorating Barnbow munitions worker Mary Lucy Turner who died of TNT poisoning.
 Her plaque is also intended to commemorate the many other Barnbow Canaries who died of the same cause.